veltzer/fastlog/README.md

 version: 0.0.1

+description: Fastlog is a C/C++ library for fast/realtime logging

 Fast log is a fast system logger, faster than syslog or file based.
 It is designed for Linux based, user space, high performance, real time